(As featured on Grey Matters Blog for the Grey Muzzle Organization)

 What this means is that we try to interpret our pet’s emotions or behaviors as if they were human.
 In other words, because we love and bond with our dogs on such a high level we in a sense “think they are humans” and therefore expect our pets to show or communicate signs of pain the same way humans do.
 We expect them to cry, whine, whimper, or complain.
 Yet the true reality is that they are dogs and not humans and therefore we should actually “think, look and listen” more like dogs if we truly want to connect with them.
-And when it comes to pain evaluation we should be the ones to actually learn how to listen to them.
+And when it comes to pain evaluation we should be the ones to learn how to listen to them.

 After years of evaluating and listening to both my patients and their parents, I created a list of the most common signs or signals that our dogs use to tell us they are in pain, which I highlight in my new book called Dogs Don’t Cry.
-And because the vast majority of this communication is non-vocal I duly named them as “The Silent Signs of Dog Pain” specifically with relation to bone and joint pain.
+And because the vast majority of this communication is non-vocal I duly named them “The Silent Signs of Dog Pain” specifically with bone and joint pain.

 Here is a list of the most common Silent Signs of Dog Pain:

 - Slow to get up or get down